5 Characteristics of High Performance Management Systems

 High-performance management style

 A high-performance management strategy promotes self-management.
-Senior managers and leaders focus on strategic decisions, while team members are involved in all stages of the managerial process.
+Senior managers and leaders focus on strategic performance management decisions, while team members are involved in all stages of the managerial process.
 This means that employees can be part of planning, organization, staffing, leading, and controlling.

 Continuous performance management allows for more creativity, and talented employees can show off their true potential.
-In addition, leaders are more emotionally intelligent and invested in employees’ mental and emotional well-being.
+In addition, leaders are more emotionally intelligent and invested in employees’ mental and emotional wellbeing.

 In a high-performance management culture, employees are heard because all managerial decisions are employee-oriented.
 As a result, there are more meaningful conversations, and feedback is more constructive.